 - Low switching overhead in cross security domain calls.
 There is only one extra

 SG) when calling from the Non-secure to the Secure domain, and only a few extra clock cycles when calling from the Secure state to Non-secure functions.

 - Non-secure interrupt requests can still be served during the execution of Secure code, with minimal impact on the interrupt latency, stacking of the full register banks is required instead of just the caller saving registers.

 - The processor starts up in Secure state by default.
 This start up mode enables root-of-trust implementations such as Secure boot.

-- Low power.
-There is no need for separate register banks for Secure and Non-secure states, while Non-secure interrupt handlers are still prevented from snooping into data used by Secure operations.
+- There is no need for separate register banks for Secure and Non-secure states, while Non-secure interrupt handlers are still prevented from snooping into data used by Secure operations.

-- Ease of use.
-Interrupt handlers remain programmable in C, and Non-secure software can access Secure APIs with standard C/C++ function calls.
+- Interrupt handlers remain programmable in C, and Non-secure software can access Secure APIs with standard C/C++ function calls.

 - The design allows Secure software to call Non-secure functions.
 This function is often required when protected middleware on the Secure side must access device driver code in the Non-secure side.
 The Secure state can also have privileged and unprivileged execution states, so this state can support multiple Secure software components with a protection mechanism between them.